Battle of Crécy: Archery duel

 The French army moved forward late in the afternoon, unfurling their sacred battle banner, the oriflamme, indicating that no prisoners would be taken.
 As they advanced, a sudden rainstorm broke over the field.
-The English archers de-strung their bows to avoid the strings becoming slackened; the Genoese with their crossbows did not need to take precautions, as their bowstrings were made of leather.
+The English archers de-strung their bows to avoid the strings becoming slackened.
+A contemporary account, followed by some modern historians, has the rain weakening the Genoese crossbows' strings, reducing their power and range; other modern historians state that their bowstrings were protected by leather coverings and so the Genoese were as unaffected by the storm as the English archers.

 The Genoese engaged the English longbowmen in an archery duel.
 The longbowmen outranged their opponents and had a rate of fire more than three times greater.
 The crossbowmen were also without their protective pavises, which were still with the French baggage, as were their reserve supplies of ammunition.
 The mud also impeded their ability to reload, which required them to press the stirrups of their weapons into the ground, and thus slowed their rate of fire.

 The Italians were rapidly defeated and fled; aware of their vulnerability without their pavises, they may have made only a token effort.
 Modern historians disagree as to how many casualties they suffered; some contemporary sources suggest they may have failed to get off any shots at all, while a recent specialist study of this duel concludes that they hastily shot perhaps two volleys, then withdrew before any real exchange with the English could develop.
 Italian casualties in this phase of the battle were probably light.

 The knights and nobles following in Alençon's division, hampered by the routed mercenaries, hacked at them as they retreated.
 By most contemporary accounts the crossbowmen were considered cowards at best and more likely traitors, and many of them were killed by the French.
 The clash of the retreating Genoese and the advancing French cavalry threw the leading battle into disarray.
 The longbowmen continued to shoot into the massed troops.
 The discharge of the English bombards added to the confusion, though contemporary accounts differ as to whether they inflicted significant casualties.